 About Gregory Shea, Ph.D.

-Greg serves as President of Shea & Associates, Inc, Senior Fellow at Wharton Center for Leadership and Change Management, Senior Consultant at the Center for Applied Research, and a principal in the Coxe Group.
+Greg serves as President of Shea & Associates, Inc, Senior Fellow at Wharton Center for Leadership and Change Management and Senior Consultant at the Center for Applied Research.
 Greg consults extensively with individuals and organizations struggling with leadership challenges and effecting transformational changes ranging from organic growth to industry crises.

 Greg’s ability to explain and apply research based best practice has led to various awards including Wharton’s Excellence in Teaching Award.
 He currently holds several appointments at Wharton.
 He served as the Academic Director for the Johnson & Johnson/Wharton Program for Health System CEO’s and has served for 14 years as academic director for the Johnson & Johnson/Wharton Fellows Program for Nurse Executives; considered to be the most prestigious healthcare executive education programming in the country for executive nurse leaders.